-A slave to connectivity, or Master of our lives?
-You choose, says Marsha Egan…
+A slave to connectivity, or master of your life?
+You choose, says Marsha Egan

 The advances in digital technology have been truly amazing – enabling us to be connected, well, constantly.
 With our ability to check email at 2am, receive phone calls while traveling wherever we are, and hold real-time video meetings with clients and co-workers halfway across the globe, the velocity of progress has grown exponentially.